 - Adaptation of Arctic zooplankton to shrinking lakes;

 - Thermal reaction norm evolution, and how reaction norm shape affects evolutionary adaptation to warming;

 - Ecological consequences of temperature-mediated shifts in plankton nutritional profiles and organism body size

 - Industry collaborations for discovering & refining high-value compounds in aquatic primary producers (e.g. algae & duckweed proteins & fatty acids)

 We investigate processes that underlie population and community responses to changing environments.
 Our current focus is on understanding and predicting community-wide responses to warming.
 We develop and test broad conceptual frameworks using laboratory and field experiments with insects and plankton communities.

 Research Associate 2014-2016, UBC

 Ph.D.
 2005, Indiana University, USA

-You!! - I am recruiting one PhD student to start January 2019 or September 2020.
-I am particularly keen to mentor/train students who are fascinated with freshwater aquatic plankton & insects, and who are interested in bridging community ecology with evolutionary ecology.
+I am recruiting one PhD student to start September 2020.
+I am particularly keen to work with students who are fascinated with freshwater aquatic plankton & insects, and who are interested in bridging community ecology with evolutionary ecology.
 All students will need to have at least some fellowship/scholarship support.
 Please email me if you'd like to explore grad school options with me.